Horizon (railcar)

 Horizon cars are single-level intercity passenger railcars used by Amtrak, the national rail operator in the United States.
 Built between 1988 and 1990 by Bombardier Transportation, the Horizon fleet consists of 104 cars configured as standard coaches and food service cars.
 Designed for short-distance corridor service, the cars were based on the Comet commuter railcars, but modified for intercity travel.
 The Horizon fleet has been primarily assigned to routes in the Midwest.
 In March 2025, the cars were withdrawn from service due to corrosion issues.
+Two cars re-entered service in June 2026.